SeriouslyInc/tylertate/blog/_posts/2015-10-01-naming-startups-choosing-a-company-name.markdown

 If you’ve ever named a company, I’m sure you can testify that it takes research, imagination, and an open mind.
 I recently went on that journey myself, and learned several things along the way: like some of the criteria to consider, how to use those criteria to effectively evaluate names, and when it’s worth going .com.
 Here’s how the story unfolded for me.

 ## Naming Crema.co
-Around this time last year I was in the early process of conceptualizing and naming [Crema.co](http://crema.co/), a coffee marketplace with a Netflix qeueu-like subscription model.
+Around this time last year I was in the early process of conceptualizing and naming [Crema.co](http://crema.co/), a coffee marketplace with a Netflix queue-like subscription model.
 I’ve been complicit in choosing names for a few companies over the years, but this was my first time naming an online consumer brand.
 Not only did the name itself need to be meaningful, but the _domain name_ had to be short, memorable, and affordable.

 As a result, I spent _months_ trying to come up with the perfect name.
 I had brainstormed well over 300 (mostly bad) ideas, made around 100 enquiries with existing domain name owners, and had a “shortlist” 50 entries long.
 Every car trip I coerced my wife into helping me come up with ideas.
 I accosted friends and family to run names by then.
 In a word: I was obsessed.